cpwardell/FiNGS/README.md

 Excludes variants that are not contained within the regions specified in a bed file.
 This bed file should describe regions of intereset; e.g. the capture regions of an exome or a targeted sequencing panel.

 25. **Alignability filter**.
 Default bed file in None (i.e. all variants PASS).
 Excludes variants that are not contained within the regions specified in a bed file.
-This bed file should describe regions of the genome that are uniquely alignable.
+This bed file describes regions of the genome that are uniquely alignable according to the GEM-mappability tool.
-FiNGS is provided with an example in the R subdirectory (FiNGS/R/wgEncodeCrgMapabilityAlign100mer.uniqueonly.bed) which was produced using the GEM mappability files for 100mer reads in GRCh37/hg19.
+FiNGS is provided with 6 files in the R subdirectory (FiNGS/R/unique.mappability.\*.hg\*.bed.gz), with the asterisks representing read length and reference genome respectively.
+There are files for 75mer, 100mer and 128mer reads for both hg19 and hg38:  hg19.75, hg19.100, hg19.128, hg38.75, hg38.100, hg38.128.
-Note that these files are specific for both read length and genome.
-100mer reads are relatively short by 2018 standards and GRCh38/hg38 is the most recent human genome, so new alignability tracks should ideally be generated.

 ## Dictionary of values reported in the metrics files
 The `filtered.results.date.txt` output file is the `normal.combined.txt` and `tumor.combined.txt` files joined by column, with additional columns for each filter containing TRUE/FALSE for whether or not that variant passed that filter.
 Each row is a single variant.